Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 - In addition to the continued [intuitive exception safety](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#exception-safety) guarantee, driftsort has a high chance of detecting strict weak ordering violations and reporting them to users via a panic, regardless of build configuration.
 This surfaces logic bugs earlier and more directly than the current implementation.
 - The authors went to great length to test and verify the memory safety of the implementation.
 - On machines with available multi-threading resources debug builds can see compile-time improvements.
-- driftsort greatly improves the run-time performance for the majority of tested micro-architecture, input length, type and pattern combinations with speedups breaking the order-of-magnitude barrier for some (realistic and non-trivial) combinations.
+- driftsort greatly improves the run-time performance for the majority of tested micro-architectures, input length, type and pattern combinations with speedups breaking the order-of-magnitude barrier for some realistic and non-trivial combinations.

 ## Authors' conclusion and opinion

 driftsort manages to take many of the ideas found in glidesort and build a comparably capable implementation without 10+x regressions in binary-size and compile-times.
 At the same time, the current `slice::sort` implementation is so simple by comparison, that leveraging low-cardinality inputs, while also being efficient at handling partially sorted inputs, comes with an unavoidable binary-size penalty.
 Compile-time regressions are mostly avoided, despite the ~4x increase in LoC from 212 to 853.

 driftsort is a story of many compromises and doing more with less.
-A story of working together to achieve a common goal.
-It was a lot of work and gave a result we are proud of.
+A story of working together to achieve a common goal, a lot of work and a result we are proud of.

 ## Acknowledgements

 None of this would have been possible without the work of all those that came before us.
 We stand on a mountain of research conducted by others.
-The domain specific contributions of Tony Hoare, Stefan Edelkamp, Armin Weiß, J. Ian Munro and Sebastian Wild, Igor van den Hoven, and many others have been invaluable in building driftsort.
+The domain specific contributions of Tony Hoare, Stefan Edelkamp, Armin Weiß, J. Ian Munro, Sebastian Wild, Igor van den Hoven, and many others have been invaluable in building driftsort.
 The micro-architecture deep-dives by clamchowder were instrumental in analyzing and understanding the performance measurements.
+Roland Bock as reviewer for the technical writing helped us communicate our work.